 The TH-HGA-6000 version is designed for the use under a radome in the top of the tail fin of a transport aircraft or larger business jet or on the fuselage of smaller airplanes.
 The antenna has no need for a metal surface as a mounting base - ground plane effect - and is therefore ideal for the use on modern "carbon fibre" aircraft bodies.

-The TH-HGA-6500 version has already an embedded hardened radome (rated for max. airspeed of 240 knots) and is additionally qualified for most stringent vibration on helicopter airframes.
-The antenna comes with a fixed mounting plae which offers best mounting to the airframe and full sand & dust sealing.
+The TH-HGA-6500 version is equipped with a hardened radome (rated for max. airspeed of 240 knots) and is additionally qualified for most stringent vibration on helicopter airframes.
+The antenna comes with a fixed mounting plate which offers best mounting to the airframe and full sand & dust sealing.